justin-zhao1st/hello_github/README.md

 # hello_github
 this is my first time use github.

-this is in github-edits branch;
+this is in readme-edits branch;